mateuszdyminski/stocks/README.md

 * `refreshInterval` - value describes how often `Stocks Watcher` will fetch data from server.
 * `stocks` - array of stock elements where each of them describes Stock which will be fetched and shown in application.
 ID value is taken from file `api.json` to set proper ID you need to open file `api.json` find proper Stock in which you are interested and copy field: `oid` as `id` in stocks.json.
 If you would like to show index as well as stocks - you need to add new field: `"index": true` to stock description.
 * `notifications` - flag value whether notification after every refresh will be shown.
+* `atSignals` - flag value whether additional information about AT analysis and signals should be shown(SMA15, RSI, STS, MACD) + summary based on analysis created by [https://www.biznesradar.pl](https://www.biznesradar.pl).

 Example file with configuration: